[Engineers Geoscientists Manitoba - Ingenium Conference 2023]

 Lee has served over the years as president of the Manitoba Association of Architects and in various other positions including Chair of the MAA Practice Committee, Chair of the MAA BIM Sub-Committee, and Member of the MAA Public Affairs Committee.
 Lee is currently a Member of the MAA Registration Committee.
 He is also a member of Red River College's Public Advisory Committee for the Bachelor of Construction Management program.
 He has been a sessional lecturer at the University of Manitoba in the Masters of Architecture program and a visiting design critic for all levels of the masters program.
 He has also worked for one of Western Canada's largest design build contractors.
 His understanding of both design and construction allows Lee to bring unique insights to design solutions especially for cold climates.

-[Bryan Smith] An experienced project manager and lead designer, Bryan Smith has a keen understanding of both the design process and building engineering systems.
+[Bryan Smith] An experienced project manager and lead designer, Bryan Smith with SMS Engineering has a keen understanding of both the design process and building engineering systems.

 Bryan thrives in complex, multi-disciplinary projects that require detailed coordination, and thanks to his exceptional organizational skills, he has successfully managed projects for various organizations, including Red River College Polytech, Winnipeg Airports Authority, University of Winnipeg, RBC Convention Centre, Manitoba Hydro, and the Assiniboine Park Conservancy.